tpbnick/docs/docs/py-dictionaries.md

 {'color': 'yellow', 'points': 10}
 {'color': 'red', 'points': 15}
 ```
 A more realistic example would involve more than three alies with code that automatically generates each alien.
-In the following example we use `range()` to create a fleet of 30 aliens:
+In the following example we use `#!py range()` to create a fleet of 30 aliens:
 ```py linenums="1"
 # Make an empty list for storing aliens
 aliens = []